Trump parts with impeachment lawyers a week before trial

 Bowers and Barbier did not immediately return messages seeking comment Saturday evening.

-Republicans and Trump aides have made clear that they intend to make a simple argument in the trial: Trump’s trial is unconstitutional because he is no longer office.
+Republicans and Trump aides have made clear that they intend to make a simple argument in the trial: Trump’s trial is unconstitutional because he is no longer in office.

 While Republicans in Washington had seemed eager to part ways with Trump after the deadly events of Jan.
 6, they have since eased off of their criticism, weary of angering the former president’s loyal voter base.